 MSU Digital Commons Citation

 Emery, Elizabeth, "Disruptive Technology: Social Media from Modiano to Zola and Proust" (2017).
-Department of Modern Languages and Literatures Faculty Scholarship and Creative Works.
+Department of World Languages and Cultures Faculty Scholarship and Creative Works.
 15.

 Emery, E. (2017).
 Disruptive Technology: Social Media from Modiano to Zola and Proust.
 French Politics, Culture & Society, 35(1), 76-89.